Institutional Review Board (IRB)

-Important: In response to the update of the 2018 Common Rule, on January 21, 2019, the Revised Common Rule regulations (also called the 2018 Common Rule) that apply to human research will go into effect.
+Important: In response to the update of the 2018 Common Rule, on January 21, 2019, the Revised Common Rule regulations (also called the 2018 Common Rule) that apply to human research became effective.

-There will be a temporary freeze imposed on new IRB study submissions between January 18 – 22, 2019.
+There was a temporary freeze imposed on new IRB study submissions received in the Office for Research Compliance between January 18 – 22, 2019.